In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

 This is actually the number one question I get from freelance coaching clients, and it’s a tough catch 22 my friends. #thestruggleisreal

 But you’re not alone.
-There ARE some good ways to find freelance jobs when have you have little, or no, experience.
+Here are some proven ways to find the best freelance jobs — even when you have little-to-no experience.
 It just takes a bit of out-of-the-box thinking!
 Here’s how to get started.

 Lean on past experience or certifications

-Most of the freelancers I work with one-on-one every month have a degree or other certification that is actually very valuable.
+Most of the freelancers that I coach have a degree or certification that is actually very valuable.
 You can lean on this past degree as a way to quickly establish a good reputation for yourself — even if your past experience isn’t necessarily in the same field of work.

-I call this making a lateral transition, or essentially moving laterally from one career field to another while using the same skills but in a different way.
+I call this making a lateral transition.
+A lateral transition is essentially moving laterally from one career field to another while using the same skills, but in a different way.

-Another example of this is a business admin degree can be leaned on for various services.
+A business admin degree can be leaned on for various services.
 For example, you could become a virtual assistant who specializes in processes or organization.
 Or if you were an ad print designer and now want to do web design for clients.

 You still understand the mechanics of how business admin or design works, but you can start your online business offering slightly different services.